 Rosemary will only survive the winter month if it stays indoors during that period.
-If your growing in zone 7 and below in your area then rosemary is unlikely to survive winter outside but if your growing zone is at least zone 8 then you can grow rosemary outside all year round.
+If you reside within growing zone 7 and below, in your area then rosemary is unlikely to survive winter outside but if your growing zone is at least zone 8 then you can grow rosemary outside all year round.

 Can I grow herbs indoors all year round?